CSA

 The AOD now forms a budget using the historic data that drives the parish target.
 Using the tiered system based on parish size, the AOD’s operational budget is determined by adding up each parish’s offertory and Christmas collection and multiplying that figure by the respective parish tier.
 As stated in question #2 above, St. Isidore’s multiplier is 14.5%.

 No, not in the least.
 Because the CSA target is actually a true assessment, or tax, the Archdiocese is unaffected on an individual withholding support for the campaign.
 The real result of withholding support for CSA is an increased operating liability at the parish level.
-If you want to show displeasure with the diocese, or to the bishop, the best way is through a thoughtful, direct letter to Archbishop Vigneron, detailing what your concerns are.
+If you want to show displeasure with the diocese, or to the bishop, the best way is through a thoughtful, direct letter to Archbishop Weisenburger, detailing what your concerns are.

 A parish must use operating income or savings to pay for any shortfall to the CSA target.
 This has significant financial consequences for the parish.
 Money used to pay the shortfall is money that has already been received as part of offertory or the Christmas collection, and has thus, already been taxed.
 If a CSA goal is hit directly, all extra money is returned to the parish without an assessment.
 Furthermore, the success of CSA has no implication in future CSA targets, as the calculation does not include the success of previous campaigns as part of the future calculation.